paramaggarwal/blog/content/living-in-the-cloud-already/index.md

 ---
-title: "Living in the cloud already"
+title: 'Living in the cloud already'
-description: "Fail?
+description: 'Fail?
 So, you got less than 10 files on the system and all the other backed up to the cloud?
 What will you do during an emergency?
 What will you do if you lost your phone for a few days?
-With the…"
+With the…'
-date: "2016-02-19T16:45:05.260Z"
+date: '2016-02-19T16:45:05.260Z'
 categories:
   - Cloud Computing
   - Musings